 Porcelain fused to metal dental crowns were widely used but the esthetics have always been subpar compared to fully ceramic crowns, even the older generations.
 This is mostly due to the metal substrate requiring an opaque layer which removes any translucency and makes the crown appear much more monochromatic compared to an natural teeth.
 While more natural looking than gold, it is still relatively easy for an untrained eye to pick it out the ceramic crown as not natural.

 Additionally, the fusion of the porcelain to the metal may weaken over time resulting in fracturing.
-This may result in the necessity of replacing the crown as the fractured porcelain can lead to significant food impaction, even if the metal base is still sealing out the margins.
+This may result in the necessity of replacing the crown as the fractured porcelain can lead to significant food impactionWhen food gets stuck in between teeth.
+This causes irritation in the gums and can be very uncomfortable., even if the metal base is still sealing out the margins.

 For those with metal allergies, porcelain fused to metal dental crowns are not an option either which leaves an all ceramic crown as the only option.
 While a good option with front teeth, early generations of porcelain crowns are weaker than their counterparts which was more problematic with back teeth due to the increased chewing forces.